crowbarz/aiopioneer/README.md

 - Includes workaround for AVRs with an initial volume set on the Main Zone (eg. VSX-930)
 - Supports AVRs that do not support setting the volume level by emulating using up/down commands (eg. VSX-S510)
 - Command line client for sending commands and testing
-- Supports all listening mode functions
-- Supports all video related functions
+- Supports all known video related, AMP, DSP, listening mode, tuner and zone power, input, volume, tone, channel and mute functions
-- Supports panel and remote locking
-- Supports most AMP related functions
-- Supports all tone functions
-- Supports most zone power functions
-- Supports all zone input functions
+- Supports commonly used setup functions
-- Supports all zone volume and mute functions
+- Supports iPod, network, Adapter Port/Bluetooth and MHL operational functions
-- Supports setting of tuner band and preset
-- Supports setting tuner frequency directly for AVRs that support this via the API, and also by stepping the frequency up/down
+- Supports setting tuner frequency directly for AVRs that support numerical entry, and also by stepping the frequency up/down for AVRs that support frequency stepping

 ## Parameters